markusmoenig/Eldiron/docs/docs/creator/actions.md

 Extrude selected direct 3D geometry faces by the configured amount.
 Select one or more faces with the Sector / Face Tool, then use the action parameters to set the extrusion distance.

+Extrusion replaces the selected source face with a new cap and connected side faces, so the result stays usable as normal editable geometry instead of leaving an internal duplicate face behind.

 ### Face Cut Opening

 Cut a rectangular opening through the selected direct 3D geometry face and its opposite face.
 This creates front and back opening loops plus reveal faces, so walls and boxes keep real thickness around windows and doors.

+Use this action when a rectangular window or doorway is enough.
+For custom drawn shapes, use **Create Cutout** with a closed surface-line loop.

+### Create Cutout

+Convert a selected closed 3D surface-line loop into an opening through the host geometry object.
+Draw a loop on a selected face with the Linedef / Edge Tool, select the loop, then run Create Cutout.

+Create Cutout uses the actual loop shape, not only its bounding box.
+It rebuilds the selected front face and the opposite face around the loop, then creates reveal faces through the wall or floor thickness.
+This is the preferred action for custom windows, holes, vents, floor openings, and non-rectangular cuts.

+The host object needs an opposite face in the cut direction.
+If the object has old duplicate coplanar caps from earlier geometry, the action removes the overlapping cap face while building the cutout.

 ### Face Inset